kwhms/kwhms.github.io/fiction_early_reader_gal/No_Good/NoGood_Accepted_GirlsAndLiterature_07152025.md

 “You do good things.
 Let’s see…”

-“You read the cooking book for Grandpa because he cannot see it.
+“You read the cooking book for Grandpa.
+He cannot see it.
 You add the eggs.
 You add the milk.
 You add the sweet fruits.